SilvesterYu/DATS-SHU235-Information-Visualization-Final-Project/README.md

 # DATS-SHU235 Information Visualization Final Project
-## NYU Shanghai DATS-SHU235 Information Visualization Final Project
+This is our final project for the NYU Shanghai DATS-SHU235 Information Visualization course

 ## Team Members
 ### by alphabetical order